ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 ## Using Libraries and SDKs

-The {{site.data.keyword.cos_short}} and Aspera SDK works together to provide the ability to initiate high-speed transfer within your custom applications when using either Java or Python (*currently only **Python 2.7** is supported*)
+The {{site.data.keyword.cos_short}} and Aspera SDK works together to provide the ability to initiate high-speed transfer within your custom applications when using either Java or Python.

 The following operations are **supported**:
 * File upload/download
 * Directory upload/download
 * Pause/Resume/Cancel operations

-The following items are **not supported**:
+The following item is **not supported**:
-* Multi-threading within the Aspera Transfer Manager
-* Sub-directory exclusion
-* Configuration settings
-    * Minimal configuration settings can be overridden but are subject to change
 * HMAC credentials

 ### Getting the SDK using Java